Firing Line (TV program)

 Firing Line is an American public affairs television show.
 It first ran from 1966 to 1999, with conservative author and columnist William F. Buckley Jr. as host.
 It was relaunched in 2018 with Margaret Hoover as host.

 With 1,504 episodes over 33 years under Buckley, Firing Line was the longest-running public affairs show with a single host in television history.
-The program, which featured many influential public figures in the United States, won an Emmy Award in 1969.
+The program featured many influential public figures in the United States and won an Emmy Award in 1969.

 Broadcast history

 Firing Line began on April 4, 1966, as an hour-long show (including breaks) for commercial television.
-The program was produced at WOR-TV in New York City and was syndicated nationally through that station's parent company RKO General and later Showcorporation of America, a syndication firm which RKO acquired majority ownership of in 1968.
+The program was produced at WOR-TV in New York City and was syndicated nationally through that station's parent company RKO General and later Show Corporation of America, a syndication firm which RKO acquired majority ownership of in 1968.
 Firing Line was mainly seen on weekends in low-rated afternoon or late-night time slots, because of the program's admitted appeal to a small, "middle-brow" demographic group.
 The first 39 episodes of the series were taped in black-and-white; the series was converted to color in January 1967.

 In the fall of 1966, Firing Line began to appear on noncommercial educational television stations, mostly in areas where RKO General found it difficult to sell the program to a commercial outlet.
 After 240 episodes aired in commercial syndication Firing Line moved exclusively to noncommercial television in May 1971, distributed by the Public Broadcasting Service (PBS) and produced under the auspices of the Southern Educational Communications Association, an arm of South Carolina Educational Television.
 This was somewhat unusual, given the reputation among many conservatives that PBS unfairly discriminated against non-liberal viewpoints in its other programming.
 SECA/SCETV, however, was one of the very few public broadcasting entities of the time that was sympathetic to the conservative movement.

 Because the program received a relatively unfavorable Sunday evening timeslot on PBS' schedule in the early 1970s, Buckley and long-time director Warren Steibel briefly attempted to return Firing Line to commercial TV, but could not find sponsors.
 Thus, the program would remain on PBS until Buckley and Steibel discontinued production on December 17, 1999, with Buckley's final episode airing December 26, 1999.

 In April 2018, PBS announced that it would begin airing a new Firing Line, hosted by Margaret Hoover.